 Setting Realistic Expectations

 This survey falls in line with our experience at Sivana Bali, among our alcohol addiction rehab and holistic treatment programs, as we are no strangers to working with couples throughout this reconstruction process.
-If you want a deeper dive into recovery phases: ‘Our alcohol withdrawal and recovery timeline outlines what you’ll experience during each’ phase.
+If you want a deeper dive into recovery phases, ‘Our alcohol withdrawal and recovery timeline outlines what you’ll experience during each’ phase.

 When Trust Has Been Shattered: Starting from Ground Zero

-This might be especially useful when there have been many relapses or trust has been so betrayed that no one can even remember what it felt like to trust the other person.
+This method might be especially useful when there have been many relapses or trust has been so betrayed that no one can even remember what it felt like to trust the other person.

 The Role of the Non-Using Partner

-- Learning new ways to communicate: These old patterns of saying “This is the way it’s going to be” (ultimatums), giving and receiving nothing but silence from one another when you disagree, or having fire-starter type arguments will need to be replaced with more appropriate ways to show your motivations and desires.
+- Learning new ways to communicate: These old patterns of saying “This is the way it’s going to be” (ultimatums), giving and receiving nothing but silence from one another when you disagree, or having fire-starter-type arguments will need to be replaced with more appropriate ways to show your motivations and desires.

 - Creating Independent Sources of Support: Spouses need to not bear the entire emotional burden of restoring trust.
 Talking with friends, relatives or professionals can help stave off overwhelm and lend perspective.